-In June, 2006, the new Railway Station of Yiwu came into service.
+In June, 2006, Yiwu Railway Station came into service.
 It is located at the Changjiangban Village of Houzhai Street, 10 kilometers (6.2 miles) away from the city center.
-With quality facilities, the New Railway Station plays an important role in the middle part of Zhejiang Province.
+With quality facilities, the Railway Station plays an important role in the middle part of Zhejiang Province.
 At present, the trains that depart from Beijing, Shanghai, Chongqing, Chengdu, Guangzhou, Nanjing and some other large and medium-sized cities can get here directly everyday.
 At the same, there are frequent trains arriving from Hangzhou every day.
 In July, 2006, it also became the departure station for three trains respectively to Hangzhou, Shanghai and Taizhou.

 Bus routes: 801, 803, 804, 805 (the latter two also run at night according to the trains' arrival time)

-Further, train tickets to Jinhua, Hangzhou, Shanghai and Nanjing also can be purchased at the New Railway Station and some agencies in the city.
+Further, train tickets to Jinhua, Hangzhou, Shanghai and Nanjing also can be purchased at the Railway Station and some agencies in the city.
 Following are the locations of some agencies: